hriggs/dwa-project4/readme.md

 information, and also sort their stats.
 For example, they can sort by attempt number, number of moves, or by total time spent on a puzzle.
 They can also delete their stats for any puzzle.
 Users can also see the top scores of each puzzle sorted by either fastest time or fewest number of moves.
+Users can also click on the username of a user on the high scores page which will lead the user to a page which shows the high scorer's public profile information.
 Finally, there is a list of all puzzles which includes details such as a description, picture, and directions for each puzzle.
 Not yet built puzzles are also listed on this page under a "Coming Soon!" heading.